-A new window will appear, as shown in Figure 16-4, Adding a Slave Zone, with the following options:
+A new window will appear, as shown in Figure 15-4, with the following options:

 - Name The domain name that was entered in the previous window. - Masters List The name server from which the slave zone retrieves its data.
 This value must be a valid IP address.
 You can only enter numbers and dots (.) in the text area. - File Name File name of the DNS database file in /var/named.